Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 The objective values of each method with 100, 250 and 1000 iterations are reported in \cref{table::comp} and the reconstruction results using $\ammd$ are shown in \refbenchmark{1}{2}.
 For almost all the benchmark datasets, $\ammc$ and $\ammd$ outperform the other methods ($\mm$, $\dgs$, $\rbcdc$ and $\rbcdd$).
-While $\rbcdc$ and $\rbcdd$ have similar performances in four comparatively simple datasets---{\sf CSAIL}, {\sf sphere}, {\sf torus} and {\sf grid}---we remark that $\ammc$ and $\ammd$ achieve much better results in the other more challenging datasets in particular if there are no more than 250 iterations.
+While $\rbcdc$ and $\rbcdd$ have similar performances in four relatively easy datasets---{\sf CSAIL}, {\sf sphere}, {\sf torus} and {\sf grid}---$\ammc$ and $\ammd$ achieve much better results in the other more challenging datasets in particular if there are no more than 250 iterations.
 As discussed later, $\ammc$ and $\ammd$ have faster convergence to more accurate estimates without any extra computation and communication in contrast to $\rbcdc$ and $\rbcdd$.
 Last but not the least, \cref{table::comp} demonstrates that the accelerated $\ammc$ and $\ammd$ converge significantly faster than the unaccelerated $\mm$, which further validates the usefulness of Nesterov's method.

-We also compute the performance profiles \cite{dolan2002benchmarking} based on the number of iterations.
-Given a tolerance $\Delta\in(0,\,1]$, the objective value threshold $F_{\Delta}(p)$ for PGO problem $p$ is defined to be

-in which $F^*$ are the initial and globally optimal objective values, respectively.
-Let $I_{\Delta}(p)$ denote the minimum number of iterations an PGO method takes to reduce the objective value to $F_\Delta(p)$, i.e.,

-in which $F^{(\sk)}$ is the objective value at iteration $\sk$.
-Then, for a problem set $\mathcal{P}$, the performance profiles of a PGO method is the percentage of problems solved w.r.t. the number of iterations $\sk$: